awthwathje/cloudflare-images-dev/README.md

 ## Build it yourself

-If you want, you can clone this repo and build the project yourself.
+If preferred, this repo can be cloned the project is built.
 There are two options.

 ### Using locally-available Rust compiler